 Testing is one of the most critical processes in modern application development, as the success or failure of the application depends entirely on it.
-To contend with this and ensure that we don’t introduce more bugs than we fix, we can turn to test automated of the front-end.
+To contend with this and ensure that we don’t introduce more bugs than we fix, we can turn to tests automated on the front-end.

-Software test automation engineers, we relied on test automation tools like Selenium for End-to-End (E2E) tests on Multi-page web applications.
+As software test automation engineers, we rely on test automation tools like Selenium for End-to-End (E2E) tests on Multi-page web applications.
 Many years ago, the web was quite a different place than today.
 The web of today has changed a lot, and subsequently, testing and test automation tools have changed too.

 Today we going to introduce you to the test automation tool Cypress.io, a modern front-end testing framework.